zdevilinside/TheExpatTech/content/posts/Living-In-Mexico/Adventures-in-Moving-Day-2/index.md

 ---
-title: "The Adventures in Moving - Day 2"
+title: "The Misadventures in Moving - Day 2"
 date: 2015-08-02
 authors: ["ZDevilInside"]
 image: "mexico.jpg"
-categories: ["MovingToMexico"]
+categories: ["Living In Mexico"]
-tags: ["MovingToMexico"]
+tags: ["Living In Mexico"]
-description: "Adventures in Moving - Day 2"
+description: "Misadventures in Moving - Day 2"
 ---
 We wake up the next morning and it is late - 11 AM or so.
 We wanted to sleep and be on the road by 9am but that just didn't happen.
 I sneak the cats back into the van and we start on the move once more.